nodejs/node/doc/contributing/security-release-process.md

   * [ ] pre-release: _**LINK TO PR**_
   * [ ] post-release: _**LINK TO PR**_
     * List vulnerabilities in order of descending severity
+    * Use the "summary" feature in HackerOne to sync post-release content and CVE requests.
+Example [2038134](https://hackerone.com/bugs?subject=nodejs\&report_id=2038134)
     * Ask the HackerOne reporter if they would like to be credited on the security release blog page:
       ```text